Create a Website Account - Manage notification subscriptions, save form progress and more.

 Smoke alarms save lives!
 It is the single most valuable lifesaving device you can have in your home.
 An operable smoke alarm more than doubles your chances of surviving a fire.

-Smoke "alarms" usually refers to a type of device typically found in the home.
+Smoke "alarm" usually refers to a type of device typically found in the home.
 It is a stand-alone device, typically powered by a 9 volt battery, which detects smoke and provides an alarm.
-Smoke "detectors" refers to a device that is part of a fire alarm system - it detects smoke but requires other devices to generate an alarm.
+Smoke "detector" refers to a device that is part of a fire alarm system - it detects smoke but requires other devices to generate an alarm.

 Smoke alarms frequently are set off by bathroom steam or cooking vapors.
 Rather than take the battery out of your alarm, do the following:

 Deaf/Hard of Hearing Smoke Alarms, commonly called “bed-shakers,” are not smoke alarms.
 They work in conjunction with your smoke alarms to notify deaf and hard of hearing individuals of the alarm activation and a possible life-threatening fire emergency.

 Attempts will be made to fulfill approved requests as quickly as possible.
 Applications are processed by State Fire within a few weeks of receiving an application.
 The devices are then sent to the local fire department for installation.